benarch/OpenAI/README.md

 1. **Clear instructions** - provide explicit instructions or guidelines to the model about the desired task or behavior.
 It should specify the format, context, or type of response expected.
 2. **Conditioning** - By conditioning the prompt on relevant context or information, you can guide the model to generate responses that are specific to a particular domain or topic.
 3. **Bias mitigation** - Prompt engineering can help address biases that may be present in the language model.
 By carefully designing prompts & using techniques like counterfactuals or neutralizing language, users can reduce bias in the model's responses.
 4. **Systematic testing** - Experimenting with different prompts and evaluating the model's responses can help refine and improve prompt engineering.
-Iterative testing and analysis can lead to better understanding of the model's capabilities and limitations.
+Iterative testing and analysis can lead to a better understanding of the model's capabilities and limitations.

 **To sumarize:**
-Prompt engineering is the way we ask the LLM's to perform a specific task.
+Prompt engineering is how we ask the LLM's to perform a specific task.
  It is an ongoing process that requires experimentation, refinement, and adaptation based on the specific task or application.
 &nbsp;
 &nbsp;